Do you have a slow Roku TV or Roku device? Rokus are generally very reliable devices, especially considering how affordable they are.

 To fix a roku that is running slow you can try different approaches like checking the internet speed or clearing your devices cache.
 In fact there are times when you just need to improve the Roku poor streaming quality.

-A slow Roku is typically due to a cache that needs to be cleared, a software update, or internet connection issues.
+As mentioned, a slow Roku TV or Roku device is typically due to a cache that needs to be cleared, a software update, or internet connection issues.

 You can also use a fast, large Micro SD Card which helps load the channels and games quicker because they are stored on your device instead of loading from the internet.